binipringle/contracts/_texts/0-outline.md

 What result under reliance theory?
 The landlord is saying that the tenant promised to live in the apartment and pay rent.
 Tenant says doesn’t apply because not in writing.
 That would have worked under bargain theory.
 The question under reliance theory is landlord saying you promised to live here, I relied on it.
 I made the renovations.
 I’m harmed.
 (Maybe not harmed).
 Here landlord could say I made the renovations in reliance on your promise.
 In a strict court you would lose anyway.
 You didn’t put it in writing.
 A flexible court would say that the bargain theory failed because the tenant promised that if landlord did renovations, they would sign contract, so the landlord had to do renovations.

 ---

+I took these out of toc - maybe put back in

+- The promise
+- Reasonable reliance
+- The restitution principle

 **Langer v.
 Superior Steel Corp.**